iamabhi0619/Sanskriti-Viharah/README.md

 ## Overview

 The Tourist & Local Guide App connects tourists with local guides, offering an affordable and comprehensive way to explore cultural heritage.
-Available as a web, Android, and iOS application, it highlights the cultural richness of various regions and helps tourists find local guides for an enriching experience.
+Available as a web application, Android app, and iOS app, it highlights the cultural richness of various regions and helps tourists find local guides for an enriching experience.

 ## Features